 Crime Prevention Programs on personal safety and theft prevention are sponsored by various campus organizations throughout the year.
 University Police personnel facilitate programs for student, parent, faculty, and new employee orientations, student organizations, community organizations, in addition to quarterly programs for Housing Services Resident Advisers and residents providing a variety of educational strategies and tips on how to protect themselves from sexual assult, theft and other crimes.
-Starting in the fall we will be offering Rape Aggression Defense System (RAD) training.
+Rape Aggression Defense System (RAD) training is offered for women.
+It is a comprehensive course for women.
 It is a comprehensive course that begins with awareness, prevention, risk reduction and avoidance, while progressing on to the basics of hands-on defense training.
 Certified RAD instructors will teach the courses provided.
-Contact Lizette Juarez at (323) 343-6290.
+For more information, contact Lizette Juarez at (323) 343-6290.

-Tip: To enhance personal safety, and especially after an evening class, walk with friends or someone from class that you know well, or call the Eagle Patrol Services for an escort.
+Tip: To enhance personal safety, especially after an evening class, walk with friends or someone from class that you know well, or call the Eagle Patrol for an escort.